Editor in Chief

 “Writing is my resistance”

 Audrey Bowers is a senior creative writing major at Ball State.
-She is a passionate storyteller, artist, teacher, social media manager, and editor.
-She loves corgis, children, and succulents.
-Her poetry has been published in SoapBox Zine and she has work forthcoming in Pussy Magic and Honey & Lime Lit.
-You can find her tweets @coffeeforaudrey on Twitter and pictures of all of her books @audreyonthedaily on Instagram.
+They are a passionate storyteller, artist, teacher, social media manager, and editor.
+They love corgis, children, and succulents.
+Their poetry has been published in SoapBox Zine and Rose Quartz Magazine; they have work forthcoming in Pussy Magic, Royal Rose Magazine, and Honey & Lime Lit.
+You can find their tweets @coffeeforaudrey on Twitter and pictures of their books @audreyonthedaily on Instagram.

 Cheyenne “Annie” McIntosh